harrypaas1/fast-neural-network/README.md

 # C++ Neural Network

-This is a simple multi-layer perceptron neural network implementation in C++.
-It can be used to read an ARFF file and train and cross-validate a multilayer perceptron network for classification or regression tasks.
-The code uses the Intel Math Kernel Library for optimized matrix computations.
+This is a lightweight implementation of a multi-layer perceptron neural network in C++.
+It provides a simple and efficient way to read an ARFF file, preprocess the data, and train and cross-validate a multilayer perceptron network for classification or regression tasks.

+The main goal of this library is to optimize the training time of the network.
+The library uses the Intel Math Kernel Library for optimized matrix computations.

 ## Dependencies